 With the ongoing debate around cultural appropriation, brands have a fine line to walk when incorporating and marketing traditional ingredients and products.
 Empathetic Brands with a clear set of guiding values will exhibit Local Appreciation.
 This means engaging with, uplifting, and recompensing the communities or organizations that are custodians of the traditional knowledge related to the food or drink.

 Consumers are also increasingly interested in Tracing Origin to ensure provenance claims on food & drink products.
-Distributed Ledger Technology can enable uninterrupted, unimpeachable origin tracing, protecting the interests of all players and reinforcing a trustworthy, authentic supply chain story.
+Blockchain Track-and-Trace can enable uninterrupted, unimpeachable origin tracing, protecting the interests of all players and reinforcing a trustworthy, authentic supply chain story.

 Disruptions to the food & drink industry have persisted since the start of the pandemic.
 Labor shortages and transportation bottlenecks have exposed vulnerabilities, especially in global supply chains.
 The situation is made worse by increasingly severe and frequent weather events.
 As a result of these factors, the cost of doing business and, in turn, food prices continue to rise.
-To break this cycle of disruption and inflation, food & drink producers are seeking ways to improve the resilience and agility of their supply chains—from localizing production and reducing wastage to digitalizing and automating workflows.
+To break this cycle of disruption and inflation, food & drink producers are seeking ways to improve the resilience and agility of their supply chains—from shifting to Localized Production and reducing wastage to digitalizing and automating workflows.

 Resilient supply chains are inherently Green and Lean—optimized to be both more efficient and sustainable.
 Intelligent emergent technologies like IoT, AI/ML platforms, robotic process automation, and digital twins enhance green supply chain management and are essential to Automating a Greener World.

-Applying an industry lens to the process of environmental scanning helps organizations direct their focus and resources more optimally.
-And by gaining an understanding of the technological developments and trends that may present future opportunities in their industry, organizations can equip themselves with the innovation intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.
+Applying an industry lens to the process of environmental scanning helps your foresight teams direct their focus and resources more optimally.
+By gaining an understanding of the technological developments and trends that may present future opportunities in your industry, you can equip yourself with the foresight intelligence needed to take decisive, strategic action and, ultimately, gain a competitive advantage.